brootle/playwrite/README.md

 The test in `test-qencode-api.spec.ts` file is testing Qencode API.
 Following steps are tested: get access token, create task, start transcoding and get status.

+Additionally, this repository is configured to use Github Actions to run tests everytime some changes are commited.
+See about using Github Actions with Playwrite here https://playwright.dev/docs/ci-intro and how to define enviroment variables in workflow file here https://docs.github.com/en/actions/learn-github-actions/variables The file with workflow is in `.github/workflows/playwright.yml`

 For more details on Playwrite check documentation here https://playwright.dev/docs/intro